mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Same person**: That means take the next step?

-**Katagiri**: This goal is immense; not a goal you are looking at.
+**Katagiri**: This goal is immense; not the goal you are looking at.
 This goal is immense, long.

-**Same person**: How do I look at myself then?
+**Same person**: How do I look at [myself] then?

-**Katagiri**: Well, through the taking one step, you can see that.
+**Katagiri**: Well, through taking one step, you can see that.

 *[Tape change.]*

 ...
-How do you know?
+How do we know?
 No way.
 But we have to aim at the life after next life, and next next life – because, it’s going on.

-So, just arrange all circumstances, inwardly and outwardly, and stand up.
-Bloom.
+So, just arrange all circumstances, inwardly and outwardly, and stand up. *Bloom*.
 Your tree must bloom.
 And if you bloom, everyone looks at you.
 Everyone realizes.
-Okay?

 Because if you bloom, according to Buddhism, one is many, and many is one.
 You are connected with many [thousands].
 So, if one tiny seed, one tiny rose flower blooms here, immediately the whole world is connected.
 They will all be connected, directly or indirectly.
 It’s very helpful for you and for others.

-So Dogen used the phrase, “A flower blooms, the world arises.”
+Dogen used the phrase, “A flower blooms, the world arises.”
 Spring comes, flower blooms.
 Which of the two comes first?
-We don’t know. *[Unintelligible]*.
-Weed blooms.
-Flower blooms; that’s you.
+We don’t know. *[Unintelligible.]* Flower blooms; that’s [you].
 And then, how can you know?
 The world exists; look at the flower blooming.

-That blooming flower is very active life, carrying on in Spring.
+That blooming flower is very active life, carrying on in spring.
 And the world exists; and also, in turn, the other seasons exist.
-You bloom; first of all, we have to bloom.
+Anyway, bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.

 So, take one step.
 If you take one step, one step ... it’s many steps, immediately.
 That’s why if you take one step perfectly, one step connects to the second step very naturally, and also [zero] steps.
 You can do it.
 And next, it continues.
-It is perfect.
+But it’s perfect.

 #### 1:36:06

 **Question**: Can you say what an arhat is?

-**Katagiri**: Well, arhats, [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata) are all discrimination, aren’t they?
-Well, they are categories of Buddhist capabilities.
-So temporarily, we categorized the [buddhas](glossary#buddha)’ capability, the quality of buddhas is categorized. *[Unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
-Arhat means a person who deserves to see respect from others.
-To deserve respect, to command respect from others, that is arhat – because he becomes arhat by reaching the final goal, entering [nirvana](glossary#nirvana).
+**Katagiri**: Well, arhats, [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata) are all categories of Buddhist capabilities.
+So temporarily, we categorize the [buddhas](glossary#buddha)’ capability, the quality of buddha is categorized. *[Unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
+Arhat means a person who deserves to have respect from others.
+To deserve respect, to command respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering [nirvana](glossary#nirvana).
 So everyone respects that; perfect.

 #### 1:37:39

 **Question**: What happens when death comes to an arhat?
 If an arhat is just waiting for death, what happens when death comes?

 **Katagiri**: Well, he can’t discriminate between death and his life.
 His death is just the same as his life.

-Just wait for death.
-But that death is not something particular apart from life.
+Just wait for death, but that death is not something particular apart from life.
 Just death; that’s the exact same as life.

 You know that death consists of many moments; life is the same.
 Life is also consisting of many moments, according to the time process.
 What’s different between death and life?
-We can try to put a certain name on a certain moment, which is called death – or which is called life.
+We can try to put a certain name on a certain moment, which is called death, or which is called life.
 That is our name.
-But basically, it is all the same moment.
-Moments are just going on; just going: moment, moment, moment.
+But basically, it is all the same.
+Moments are just going on: moment, moment, moment.

-But we cannot completely depend on a moment without any name; it’s very difficult, because a moment comes and goes *fast*.
-That’s why we cannot stand up there.
+But we cannot completely depend on a moment without any name; it’s very difficult, because a moment comes and goes *fast*, that’s why we cannot stand up there.
 So we *need* cultural background, and we need to know that the beginning of the world, the end of the world, and what’s happened from the beginning of the world, are such and such.
-And then, if all things are systematized perfectly, we feel relief, because that is something we can depend on.
+And then, if our theory is systematized perfectly, we feel relief, because that is something we can depend on.
 But in the time process, time is not something we can depend on; it’s completely going on.
 So is life something we have to completely depend on – yes or no?
 Life is completely going on.
 It’s pretty hard.

-#### 1:40:15

 In [San Francisco](glossary#san-francisco-zen-center), there was a lady who came from England to get married with a young man, a situation where I performed the religious ceremony for her.
 And then they left for their honeymoon.
 Two weeks later, they died by accident on the freeway.
 Can you imagine?
 That was the first funeral service for [Suzuki Roshi](glossary#suzuki-roshi) and I in the United States.
 Her name is White Rose; he gave the name White Rose....